-Funding: MH was supported in part by NSF grants DMS-1522798, DMS-1819144, and CCF-1816219; BK was supported in part by Air Force Center of Excellence award FA9550-17-1-0195.
+Funding: The work of the first author was supported in part by NSF grants DMS-1522798, DMS-1819144, and CCF-1816219.
+The work of the second author was supported in part by Air Force Center of Excellence award FA9550-17-1-0195.

-[†]Department of Computational and Applied Mathematics, Rice University, 6100 Main Street, Houston, TX 77005-1892 (heinken@rice.edu).
+[†]Department of Computational and Applied Mathematics, Rice University, Houston, TX 77005-1892 (heinken@rice.edu).

-[‡]Department of Mechanical and Aerospace Engineering, University of California San Diego, 9500 Gilman Drive, San Diego, CA 92093-0411 (bmkramer@ucsd.edu).
+[‡]Department of Mechanical and Aerospace Engineering, University of California San Diego, San Diego, CA 92093-0411 (bmkramer@ucsd.edu).

-[§]Center for Computational Sciences and Engineering, Lawrence Berkeley National Laboratory, MS 50A-3111, 1 Cyclotron Rd., Berkeley, CA 94720 (timur.takhtaganov@gmail.com).
+[§]Center for Computational Sciences and Engineering, Lawrence Berkeley National Laboratory, MS 50A-3111, Berkeley, CA 94720 (timur.takhtaganov@gmail.com).

-is not known analytically.
-Instead, this distribution depends on the distribution of the random variables entering the system and on the dependence of the system state (often the solution of a partial differential equation (PDE)) on these random variables.
-In this situation CVaR must be estimated by sampling the QoI, and each sample requires a computationally expensive solution of the FOM system equations.
+full-order model (FOM) queries needed to improve a given ROM can be restricted to this small region of the parameter space, thereby substantially reducing the computational cost of ROM construction.
+CVaR and related risk measures have been used to quantify risk in a variety of applications ranging from portfolio optimization [18, 8, 11], to engineering design [16, 23, 21, 19], to partial differential equation (PDE)-constrained optimization [7, 25].
+While in special cases the CVaR for some random variables with known distributions can be computed analytically [12], for most science and engineering applications the distribution of the QoI is not known analytically.
+Instead, this distribution depends on the distribution of the random variables entering the system and on the dependence of the system state (often the solution of a PDE) on these random variables.
+In this situation CVaR must be estimated by sampling the QoI, and each sample requires a computationally expensive solution of the FOM system of equations.
 The ROM approach proposed in this paper provides sequences of CVaR estimates with guaranteed error bounds, and decreasing errors with substantially reduced total number of expensive FOM evaluations.

-41 Estimating the CVaR of a QoI requires sampling in the tail of the distribution of the QoI, and these samples lie in a small region, called the risk region, of the parameter space.
-Unfortunately, 42 as indicated earlier, this risk region is not known analytically, but must be estimated from samples 43 of the QoI.
-In [3] we have shown how to use a ROM for which an error estimate is available to 44 construct a so-called ε -risk region that contains the true risk region of the original computation-45 ally expensive FOM QoI, and an estimate of the CVaR of the FOM QoI that only requires ROM 46 evaluations.
-The error between the CVaR of the FOM QoI and this ROM based CVaR estimate 47 depends only on the ROM error in the ε -risk region.
-Therefore we need to improve the ROM only 48 49 in the ε -risk region.
+Estimating the CVaR of a QoI requires sampling in the tail of the distribution of the QoI, and these samples lie in a small region, called the risk region, of the parameter space.
+Unfortunately, as indicated earlier, this risk region is not known analytically, but must be estimated from samples of the QoI.
+In [3] we have shown how to use a ROM for which an error estimate is available to construct a so-called ε -risk region that contains the true risk region of the original computationally expensive FOM QoI, and an estimate of the CVaR of the FOM QoI that only requires ROM evaluations.
+The error between the CVaR of the FOM QoI and this ROM-based CVaR estimate depends only on the ROM error in the ε -risk region.
+Therefore, we need to improve the ROM only in the ε -risk region.
 This is typically achieved by evaluating the FOM.
-Since these FOM queries are now restricted to the small ε -risk region and not the entire parameter space our tailored process 50 of improving the ROM is computationally substantially more efficient than traditional approaches.
-51 52 However, we present a simple example which shows that simply constructing a new ROM that has 53 a smaller error with the FOM is in general not sufficient to yield a better CVaR estimate.
-Instead we propose a combination of the previously used ROM with the new ROM that achieves a guar-54 anteed improvement in the CVaR estimate of the FOM QoI.
-We present error estimates for our 55 ROM-based CVaR estimates, and we numerically demonstrate the gains in efficiency that can be 56 57 obtained by improving a ROM only in the small ε -risk region over a traditional greedy procedure 58 on the entire parameter space.
+Since these FOM queries are now restricted to the small ε -risk region and not the entire parameter space, our tailored process of improving the ROM is computationally substantially more efficient than traditional approaches.
+However, we present a simple example which shows that simply constructing a new ROM that has a smaller error with the FOM is in general not sufficient to yield a better CVaR estimate.
+Instead we propose a combination of the previously used ROM with the new ROM that achieves a guaranteed improvement in the CVaR estimate of the FOM QoI.
+We present error estimates for our ROM-based CVaR estimates, and we numerically demonstrate the gains in efficiency that can be obtained by improving a ROM only in the small ε -risk region over a traditional greedy procedure on the entire parameter space.